USEPA/CMAQ/DOCS/Release_Notes/aero7_overview.md

 and dimers (AIDIMJ).
 In addition, *aero7i* includes explicit methylglyceric acid (AIMGAJ) and its analogous organosulfate (AIMOSJ), both of which are minor. *Aero7i* also includes a particle-phase isoprene dinitrate (Pye et al. 2015) that was not ported to *aero7*.
+Users may want to use *aero7i* if they require additional isoprene SOA speciation (for example, to evaluate with measurements).

 ### Required emission updates
 *Aero7* and *aero7i* require that &#945;&#8209;pinene (usually denoted APIN)